wormhole-foundation/wormhole-docs/learn/fundamentals/introduction.md

 !!! note
     The above is an oversimplified illustration of the protocol; details about the architecture and components are available on the [architecture page](/learn/architecture/){target=\_blank}.

 Wormhole allows developers to leverage the strengths of multiple blockchain ecosystems without being confined to one.
-This means applications can benefit from the unique features of various networks—such as Solana's high throughput, Ethereum's security, and Cosmos's interoperability—while maintaining a unified, efficient user experience.
+This means applications can benefit from the unique features of various networks—such as Solana's high throughput, Ethereum's security, and Cosmos's interoperability while maintaining a unified, efficient user experience.

 This page introduces the key concepts and components necessary to understand how Wormhole enables fast, secure, and scalable cross-chain communication.